-Many people believe that hard times, such as the current recession, can put even the strongest marriage under strain, so you might expect marriages to break down more readily.
-However, a recent article in the Daily Mail reveals some surprising statistics.
+You might expect marriages to break down more readily.
+However, a recent article in the Daily Express reveals some surprising statistics.
 A study in the US shows that between 2008 and 2009 the divorce rate for women dropped by 1.4 percent, but with recent hints at a recovery in the economy, the rate has risen again by almost 2 percent.
-What might cause this unusual pattern?

 Some have argued that difficult times can encourage a couple to ‘pull together’, strengthening the bond between them, and making marriages stronger.
 Others argue that a combination of factors could account for the drop in the divorce rate during a recession.
 In particular, the actual cost of obtaining divorce can be a significant influence.